rooklift/gofish/README.md

 ## Warning

 This whole project grew fairly organically.
-While I do use it for my own projects, it remains a fairly disorganised and confusing mess, not *really* suitable for general use...
+While I do use it for my own projects, it remains a fairly disorganised and confusing mess, not *really* suitable for general use.
+Also, I made a number of design mistakes at the time, which became obvious later.
+As a result, my later [sgf library](https://github.com/fohristiwhirl/sgf) in Golang is much better than it would have been.

 ## Example library usage